BayashiPascal/RunRecorder/README.md

 ### 2.1.7 Delete a measure

-If you've mistakenly added a measure and want to delete it, you can do so as long as you have memorised its reference (returned when you add it).
-Also, if an error occured when addind a measure, it may be partially saved in the database, depending on the error.
+If you've mistakenly added a measure, or if an error occured when addind a measure and it may be partially saved in the database, you can delete the measure.

 RunRecorder ensures as much as possible the database stays coherent even if there is an error, so you can use the partially saved data.
-In the other hand if you don't want to keep potentially incomplete measurement, you should always try to delete it with the returned reference if an error occured.
+In the other hand if you don't want to keep potentially incomplete measurement, you should always try to delete it.

 ```
 #include <stdio.h>